 The Proman Products Kascade Natural Wood is a wooden wide-armed clothes hanger with excellent overall performance.
-Its 17.5-inch arm span will easily hang clothing that varies between small and extra-large sizing.
-The wooden exterior offers an attractive and coordinated style to your closet with an ability to accommodate strappy dresses, heavy trousers, and your favorite dress shirts.
+Its 17.5-inch arm span easily hangs clothing between small and extra-large sizes.
+The wooden exterior adds an attractive and coordinated style to your closet with the ability to accommodate strappy dresses, heavy trousers, and your favorite dress shirts.
 The most unique feature is its space-saving ability that allows you to stack garments into small spaces.
 It uses a small ring in the neck of the hanger that you can easily hang another from, which makes it incredibly versatile.
-This is our favorite wood hanger for all its space saving features, stylish look, and sturdy construction.
+This is our favorite wood hanger for its space-saving features, stylish look, and sturdy construction.

-The JS Hanger Non-slip Pants Hangers is a unique open-ended hanger that we fell in love with.
+The JS Hanger Non-slip Pants Hangers is a unique open-ended hanger that we came to love.
 It is very easy to fold a pair of pants or skirt over the rung, and it boasts a neat look.
-The heavy metal construction couldn't be snapped in our durability tests, while the rubberized exterior is completely non-slip.
+The heavy metal construction stood strong in our durability tests, while the rubberized exterior is completely non-slip.
+After using them for the last four months, they still look new.
 They stack well side-by-side, and the 13.5-inch arm span is long enough to accommodate most pants and skirt sizes.
 We also love the value.
-While most lower-quality options are more expensive, you're likely to keep these for many years, without them breaking over time.
-They are sturdy, easily balancing and holding any heavy garment with ease.
-Just know they aren't ideal for tops or jackets.
+Though most lower-quality options are more expensive, you're likely to keep these for many years without them breaking over time.
+They are sturdy, easily balanced, and hold heavy pants or light skirts with ease.

-Though it is hard to find much wrong with this product, we didn't find their "space-saving" claim to be terribly accurate.
-This product also doesn't feature any clips for a skirt or pants to be hung from the waist.
-As a result, you have to drape them over the lower bar, which means your pants might get a crease, especially if the material is delicate or thin.
-Lastly, the rubberized material does attract pet hair that can be hard to remove.
-Aside from that, we love the durable construction that makes it an excellent choice for pants and skirts.
+Unfortunately, we can't say that the "space-saving" claim is terribly accurate.
+Also, this model lacks clips to hang a skirt or pants from the waist; you instead have to drape them over the lower bar, meaning your pants may get a crease, especially if the material is delicate or thin.
+Lastly, the rubberized material attracts pet hair, which can be hard to remove.
+Aside from these gripes, we love the durable construction that makes it an excellent choice for pants and skirts.

-We love the House Day Skirt hanger that also works for pants and suits.
-It features a plastic construction that doesn't flex or bend under the weight of a heavy denim or a suit.
-Another unique feature is the small space at the neck of the hook, which allows you to stack the hangers for further space-saving performance.
-The rotating hook allows you to still clip and unclip garment while the hangers are stacked vertically.
-Also, the clamps are adjustable to easily accommodate any width of pant or skirt and wide enough for plus sizes.
-What's more is the excellent price.
-Of all hangers specifically built for skirts and pants, it presents a good value and features.
+The HOUSE DAY Clear Plastic hanger works well for pants and suits.
+It features a plastic construction that doesn't flex or bend under the weight of heavy denim or a suit.
+Another unique feature is the small space at the neck of the hook, which allows you to stack the hangers for additional space-saving.
+The rotating hook allows you to still clip and unclip garments while the hangers are stacked vertically.
+Also, the adjustable clamps easily accommodate pants or skirts of different sizes, including plus sizes.
+Particularly of note is the excellent price.
+Of all hangers specifically built for skirts and pants, these present reliable features at a good value.

 Even though this hanger works well in any closet space, it can break.
-During our testing period, no hangers broke when hanging up garments or pulling clothes off, but when we subjected it to our breakage tests, it immediately shattered after flexing and bending it just a single time.
-For most that are simply looking for an excellent deal with the best all-around performance for hanging skirts and pants, this is the one to buy.
+During our testing period, no hangers broke when hanging up garments or pulling clothes off, but when we subjected them to our breakage tests, they immediately shattered after flexing and bending them just a single time.
+This is the one to buy for most who are simply looking for an excellent deal with the best all-around performance for hanging skirts and pants.

-The Zober Premium Velvet Hanger is the most versatile clothes hanger with a plethora of hanging choices.
-Starting with the overall construction, it features a velvet body with a wire lower rung and clamps.
-The velvet construction ensures a non-slip grip on the arms, with little divots to accommodate straps for hanging work shirts or dresses.
-Slippery silk shirts?
-No problem!
-The lower rung is a thin metal material with adjustable clamps that are vinyl tipped.
-We tested it with suits, jeans, and heavier items, and the clamps are able to hold the garments without trouble without them eventually dropping to the floor.
+The Zober Premium Velvet is a versatile clothes hanger with a plethora of hanging options.
+This product features a velvet body with a wire lower rung and clamps.
+The velvet ensures a non-slip grip on the arms, with little divots to accommodate straps for hanging work shirts or dresses.
+Slippery silk shirts are no problem.
+The lower rung is a thin metal material with vinyl-tipped adjustable clamps.
+We tested it with suits, jeans, and heavier items, and the clamps are able to hold the garments without trouble.

-Even though we appreciate the versatility of this product, we aren't too impressed with its construction quality.
-We found that the velvet can also flake off onto your clothes.
-Though the arms offer mostly sturdy performance for shirts and jackets, the lower rung is flimsy.
-When you hang heavy pants from the clamps, the whole hanger flexes and bends.
-In our durability tests, it broke after just two bends, with the lower wire easily bending with little work.
-Plus, it's hard to slide these into fuzzy or fleece-lined clothing as they stick.
-Aside from these caveats, it's still the most versatile hanger out there.
-It's best for those seeking one that will hang a shirt or jacket and can accommodate a pair of pants or skirt without making a crease.
+While we appreciate the versatility, we aren't too impressed with the construction quality of this hanger.
+We noticed the velvet flakes off onto clothing.
+The arms are fairly sturdy for shirts and jackets, but the lower rung is flimsy.
+Use the clamps to hang heavy pants, and the entire hanger flexes and bends.
+During our durability tests, it broke after just two bends, with the lower wire easily bending with little work.
+Plus, static makes it hard to slide fuzzy or fleece-lined clothing onto the hanger.
+Aside from these issues, it's still the most versatile option available.
+It is best for hanging a shirt or jacket and can accommodate a pair of pants or skirts without making a crease.

-The Zoober Wooden Suit is a stylish hanger that'll look good in any closet.
-It can easily accommodate shirts, skirts, pants, dresses, and more!
-It offers a sturdy construction that won't flex or bend under the weight of your heaviest suits.
-The lower rung is wrapped in a vinyl coating, which promotes a non-slip functionality for skirts and thinner materials.
+The Zober Wooden Suit is a stylish hanger that'll look good in any closet.
+It can easily accommodate shirts, skirts, pants, dresses, and more.
+It offers a sturdy construction that won't flex or bend under the weight of even your heaviest suits.
+The lower rung is wrapped in a non-slip vinyl coating, helping to keep lightweight materials in place.
 The wooden style will make any closet organizationally appealing, while the 17.25-inch arm span can accommodate clothing of all sizes.
-It also looks great!
+It also looks great.

-Unfortunately, the lower rung can easily be pulled off, which strips it of points in the durability metric.
-This hanger is almost identical to the Proman Kascade except its wingspan is a little smaller, doesn't have a space-saving rung, and comes with a non-slip lower rung.
-It's also expensive.
-That said, for those seeking non-slip performance in a wooden construction where space isn't a worry, this option is might be exactly you might be looking for.
+Unfortunately, the lower rung easily pulls off, so the Zober loses points in the durability metric.
+This hanger is almost identical to the Proman Kascade, except its wingspan is a little smaller, it doesn't have a space-saving rung, and comes with a non-slip lower rung.
+It is also expensive.
+That said, for those seeking non-slip performance in a wooden construction where space isn't a concern, this option might be exactly what you might be looking for.

-The Mawa by Reston Lloyd is a space-saving metal hanger with clamps that allows you to hang your pants and dresses from the waist to avoid creases.
+The Mawa by Reston Lloyd Space-Saving is a space-saving metal hanger with clamps that allows you to hang your pants and dresses from the waist to avoid creases.
 In addition, the claps are super-strong and bomber, with a rubberized tip.
 We hung heavy pants and delicates, and they didn't fall or get damaged.
-These narrow hangers are slim and when all your pants are hung this way, saves you space in comparison to hangers that require you to fold them over the lower rung.
+These narrow hangers are slim, and when all your pants are hung this way, it saves you space compared to hangers that require you to fold them over the lower rung.
 We love the durable materials used, which is a bonus.

 Perhaps the biggest downside is the price.
-Each hanger, even though it's quite durable, is more than twice the price of other options in this review.
-The super-narrow profile (only 11-inches across) only allows you to hang slim pants and dresses without folding them vertically.
-That said if you're looking for a durable metal hanger and your clothes aren't too wide, and you're willing to shell out a little more money, it might just be worth it.
+Even though it's quite durable, each hanger is more than twice the price of other options in this review.
+The super-narrow profile (only 11 inches across) only allows you to hang slim pants and dresses without folding them vertically.
+That said, if you're looking for a durable metal hanger and your clothes aren't too wide, and you're willing to shell out a little more money, it might just be worth it.

-The Utopia Home Plastic is another high-value option constructed from thinner plastics.
+The Utopia Home White Plastic is another high-value option constructed from thinner plastics.
 The design is standard and quite simple.
-You can hang any kind of clothing garment or sizes, making it quite versatile.
-We appreciate the slots in the arms of the hanger that allows you to effortlessly attach spaghetti straps or other items without an issue.
-We also love the price that's a little more expensive than our cheapest contenders, but less expensive than most options our there.
+You can hang any kind of clothing garment or size, making it quite versatile.
+We appreciate the slots in the hanger's arms that allow you to effortlessly attach spaghetti straps or other items without an issue.
+We also love the price that's a little more expensive than our cheapest contenders but less expensive than most options out there.